-The Reason Behind the Strange ‘Sleepless’ Pattern of Guinea Pigs
+The Reason Behind the Strange Sleepless Pattern of Guinea Pigs

 The guinea pigs can’t be classified as nocturnal or diurnal animals.
 It all depends on the guinea pig, which means some of them are more active in the daytime, dawn, and dusk, and others are somewhat nocturnal as you may assume.
 But most of them are always most active at dawn and dusk.

-These are the extra short naps, and as we mentioned above, they also have ‘normal’ naps of around 10 minutes tops.
-However, most of the time, the guinea pig will nap for around 6 minutes, and rarely 10.
+These are the extra short naps, and they also have ‘normal’ naps that last for around 10 minutes tops.
+However, most of the time, the guinea pig will nap for around 6 minutes, and rarely 10 and more.

 The Importance of the Comfort for the Guinea Pig

-The ‘Illusion’ of the Never-Sleeping Guinea Pigs
+The Illusion of the Never Sleeping Guinea Pigs

-In fact, not just during sleep, but in general they do not close their eyes too much.
+In fact, not just during sleep, but in general, they do not close their eyes too much.
 As we mentioned, this is their instinct and natural behavior as protection against predators.

 The Significance of Predators in the Sleep Pattern of Guinea Pigs

+Carnivores can freely sleep during daytime because they are not in any danger against carnivore predators.
 The most common predators of the guinea pigs are wolves, hawks, owls, and snakes.

 Do the Guinea Pigs Sleep Mostly at Night?

 The guinea pigs have most of their naps during nighttime.
-As we said, they slowly adapted to us and our schedules, so they are quite well rested after the night is over.
+As we said, they slowly adapted to us and our schedules.
+So, they are quite well rested after the night is over.

-The Importance of ‘Eyes Closed’ for Guinea Pigs
+The Importance of Eyes Closed for Guinea Pigs

 This becomes even more common as your guinea pig gets older.
-It means that over time, it has formed a very strong bond with you, so respect that as well!
+It means that over time, it has formed a very strong bond with you, so respect that as well.

 What Causes These Unusual and Long Sleep Patterns?